On This Page

 The endowment fund of the J. Dupratt White Professorship was established in 1922 with a gift from Justin Dupratt White LL.B.
 1890.
 He made additional contributions in subsequent years, and on November 1, 1947 the Trustees of Cornell University earmarked the fund for the establishment of the J. DuPratt White Professorship in Cornell Law School.
 The firm of White & Case, of which J. Dupratt White was a founding member, contributed $25,000 in 1949, and gifts from other individuals added to the endowment.
 The Trustees of Cornell University activated the Professorship on October 20, 1950.

 Holders of the J. Dupratt White Chair have included William Hogan, Alan M. Gunn J.D.
-'70, Jonathan R. Macey, and Laura Underkuffler.
+'70, Jonathan R. Macey.
+Laura Underkuffler is the current J. DuPratt White Professor.

 A gift to Cornell University from trustee Arthur H. Dean established this professorship in honor of former Cornell Law School Dean Edwin H. Woodruff on January 18, 1946.
 On February 9, 1946, the Executive Committee directed that a bequest "received from the estate of Dean Edwin H. Woodruff for the use of the Law School be added to the Edwin H. Woodruff Professorship Endowment Fund."
 Arthur Dean enriched the endowment the following year, and Frank B. Ingersoll followed suit.
 The Executive Committee voted to activate the Woodruff Professorship at the beginning of the 1951-1952 academic year.
 Trust proceeds from the estate of Roger C. Hyatt LL.B.
 1913 added significantly to the endowment fund in 1976.

 Edwin H. Woodruff served as Dean of Cornell Law School from 1916 to 1921.
 George J. Thompson was the first Edwin H. Woodruff Professor of Law.
-Holders of the Woodruff Chair since have included Robert S. Stevens, John W. MacDonald, E. F. Roberts, and the current Woodruff Professor, Robert A. Hillman.
+Holders of the Woodruff Chair since have included Robert S. Stevens, John W. MacDonald, E. F. Roberts, and Robert A. Hillman.
+The current Woodruff Professor is W. Bradley Wendel.

 Robert D. Ziff J.D.
 '92 established the Robert D. Ziff Professorship of Law in 2008.
 The Agreement Letter reads, in part, "Preference for the holder of the Ziff Professorship shall be given to an individual accomplished in legal craftsmanship and the technical aspects of the law."